Should we be bailing out airlines…?

 "Should we be spending taxpayers’ money on an industry that serves so few?
-Fewer than half of all Brits fly in any given year."
+Less than half of all Brits fly in any given year."

 But more importantly, from the climate point of view, we need to be looking at putting our public money into climate compatible businesses, sustainable practices, and industries that will ensure that we can avoid an even greater, longer-term disaster than the coronavirus crisis, which is the climate crisis.

 A condition of the Stay Grounded letter is that airlines should only receive bailouts if taxation is imposed.
 For some people this might seem unfair: raise taxes on aviation, and it would price people out of travel.
 But that is not the whole picture.
 The system itself is not fair, because while aviation receives tax breaks, other modes of transport do not, meaning that it's not a level playing field.
 If that were rebalanced, and even reversed, climate-friendly travel would become far more affordable, meaning that no one would be excluded from travelling.

 In reality, the unfair part is climate change.
 The poorest and least able to deal with the climate crisis are getting hit right now – those who have had done the least to cause it.

 … or is the world a better place without them?